Los Angeles Almanac Logo

 Three boys at school.
 Photo from Los Angeles Unfiied School District.

-Number of different languages spoken by students, including English (2022-2023).
-The district offers dual language programs in Arabic, Armenian, French, Korean, Mandarin Chinese, Japanese, and Spanish.
-In addition to these languages, it also offers World Languages and Cultures courses in American Sign Language, German, Hebrew, Italian, Latin, Filipino and Russian.
+Number of different languages spoken by students, including English (2024-2025).
+The district offers dual language programs in Arabic, Armenian, French, Korean, Mandarin, Japanese and Spanish.
+In addition to these languages, it further offers World Languages and Cultures courses in American Sign Language, German, Hebrew, Italian, Latin, Filipino and Russian.

 Languages, Culture, LAUSD